 What is a Cell?

-A cell is like a miniature, super complex factory, running 24/7, doing all sorts of amazing things that keep you alive and functioning.
-If you’ve ever seen how busy factories are – with lots of machines and people working to produce something – then you’ll have a good idea of what’s going on inside each of your cells.
+A cell is like a miniature, complex factory.
+It runs 24/7, performing tasks that keep you alive and functioning.
+Imagine a busy factory with machines and people working to produce something.
+That’s similar to what’s happening inside each of your cells.

 In this factory, the boss is the nucleus.
 It contains DNA, which is basically the blueprint or instruction manual for everything the cell needs to do.
 When the factory needs to create something, the nucleus sends out specific instructions.